MDST 1002

 The coursework includes four equally weighted components.
 These all revolve around the expectation of participation in class sessions.

 Class meetings will generally include a short quiz.
 It will present questions about the week's readings as well as opportunities for the teaching team to check in on your progress and feedback.
 Quizzes will be conducted on Canvas, with a password provided in class.
+You can repeat the quiz in class if you like.
 Be sure to bring a Canvas-friendly device to class.

 Quizzes are meant to be taken individually, in class, without referencing external materials.
 Deviating from these norms will be regarded as a violation of the campus Honor Code.

 If you need to miss class due to illness, religious observance, or emergency, please inform your TA ahead of time.
-All students will have their lowest quiz grade dropped at the end of the course.
+Additionally, at the end of the semester, the lowest quiz grade will be dropped.

-Each week before class on Tuesday, students should demonstrate their engagement with the reading in discussions on Canvas.
+Each week before recitation on Friday, students should demonstrate their engagement with the reading in posts on mediastudies.social.
 This consists of two parts:

 Posts from a given week will be evaluated to ensure that, collectively, they include:

-Around the midterm, students will produce a README document about a social network—a “missing manual” to introduce a new user to what it is, how to use it, and what to watch out for.
-A README is an old-fashioned file that comes with software to explain the basics of it.
+Around the midterm, students will produce a how-to video about a social media platform—a “missing manual” to introduce a new user to what it is, how to use it, and what to watch out for.
 Today, most commercial tools are designed to be used without any documentation.
 But what do we lose when we don't really understand something before using it?

 Citing sources in APA format involves in-text citation (Author, YEAR) as well as a full reference list (i.e., a bibliography) at the end of your presentation.
 Consult one of the many guides to APA citations available online.